pfloos/IntPak/README.md

 A concrete example is given in the repository.
 Additional tuning can be done in the main source file `src/IntPak.f90`.
+In particular, one can tune the coefficients and exponents of the Gaussian geminals that are used to fit the Slater geminal.

 Have fun!